FKnottenbelt/Docker_for_rails/notes/notes.md

 View container logs
 `docker-compose logs -f <service_name>` ^C to quit

+Interactive session with access to other containers Everything is up except for the container you need (web in this case) `docker-compose run --service-ports web` usefull for debugging with byebug

 Run an one-off command
 `docker-compose run --rm <service_name> <command>` in a new